top of page

 To FC college students and fellow saints in the Tampa Bay area

 This work will give you first-hand experiences in church planting.
 You will also get a chance to participate in regular kingdom-building activities, ranging from teaching, helping in worship, preaching, and song leading, to doing evangelism work.
 If you have fire in your belly and want to be used at a congregation.
 We'll use you.
 For men who want to become preachers, you'll get a chance to preach to grow in this field of work.
 You'll also have many opportunities to teach outside of services.
-For women, you'll be used (Biblically) in teaching the lost, female new converts, helping with evangelism, etc.
+For women, you'll be used (Biblically) in teaching the lost, female new converts, helping with evangelism, etc. This church will be evangelistic in focus.
+The group will not have a paid preacher or building but will use its member's for preaching and Bible class teaching.
+We will use our homes for meetings.
+The goal is to grow this work from the outside, in.
+The funnel we will use shall be evangelism.
+This will be how we will develop and mature the body of Christ.

 We will encourage you to grow.
 But you can choose to go at your own pace.
 The goal is to help get you involved in kingdom work and to help you step into new roles of service when ready.
 We are here to motivate and support you.
-The goal of this church is to get people involved and help them move forward as leaders, servants and mentors, when they are ready to take new steps in that direction.
+The goal of this church is to get people involved and help them move forward as leaders, servants, and mentors when they are ready to take new steps in that direction.
 This church is for people who want to do evangelism and be proactive in kingdom work.
 This is not a sit on the sidelines group.
 But you can adapt, to this work at your own pace.

 Goals of this work: